liaskast/project-icsharp/README.md

 #### [Windows](https://github.com/zabirauf/icsharp/wiki/Installation)

 ### Feedback
-I am eager to receive [feedback](mailto:zabirauf@gmail.com) from anyone who has attempted to use ICSharp.
-I would love to hear some thoughts on how to improve ICSharp.
+[Feedback](mailto:zabirauf@gmail.com) is welcome from anyone who has attempted to use ICSharp.
+We would love to hear some thoughts on how to improve ICSharp.

 ### Known Issues